During an emergency, cash puts the choice - and the power - into the hands of those people who know what they need.

 When we think of emergency aid we tend to picture trucks, planes, and boxes full of supplies.
-But there is another, less familiar, picture.
-If markets remain open and if essential items can be sourced locally, then distributing cash is an effective, dignified and increasingly common way to provide humanitarian assistance.
+But if people are still able to find essential items in local markets, then distributing cash is an effective, dignified and increasingly common way to provide humanitarian assistance.
+Cash transfers are:

 People aren’t ‘one size fits all’ – why should aid be?

 Some needs during an emergency are universal, which is why we give out things like food packages and shelter materials.
 But others are totally unique to individuals and their circumstances.
-For example, cash helped 84-year-old Hilaria (below) to replace her sewing machine after her own was swept away during the typhoon that struck the Philippines in 2013.
+For example, when 67 year-old Bir was injured after the earthquake in Nepal, the couple's cash grant allowed them to pay his hospital fees.

 The dignity of choice

-Natural disasters and conflicts are harrowing experiences for everyone involved.
-But when we offer choice to individuals - when we say 'you decide what it is that you need most' - then we restore a sense of dignity and independence previously stripped away from them.
+Natural disasters and conflicts are harrowing experiences.
+But when we allow individuals to decide what they need most, we restore a sense of dignity and independence.

 Cash rebuilds the local economy

-Provided local shops or neighbouring villages are still standing following a disaster, cash is one of the quickest ways to get essential items to people in need; it is much faster to move supplies from village to village, than it is to move them half-way around the world via closed airports and blocked roads.
+If local shops are still standing following a disaster, cash is one of the quickest ways to get essential items to people in need.
+It is much faster to move supplies from village to village, than it is to move them half-way around the world, via closed airports and blocked roads.

-"Cash spent locally and on useful things has a positive impact on the economy, and can greatly assist the process of markets re-establishing themselves," Toby Porter explains.
+"Cash spent locally and on useful things has a positive impact on the economy, and can greatly assist the process of markets re-establishing themselves," former HelpAge CEO, Toby Porter, explains in an article for the Guardian.
 "Money in the hands of the most vulnerable disaster victims has been shown to support traders all the way down the supply chain."

 How it works